ESTIMATE OF PORTLAND CEMENT CONCRETE

 Factors Requiring a New Curve

 Changes in material sources, proportions, and mixing equipment all affect the maturity value of a given concrete mixture.
-Examples: Mixes with Type IS or IP cements exhibit slower strength gain than with Type I or II cements and mixes with Class F fly ash exhibit slower strength gain than with Class C fly ash.
+Examples: Mixes with Type IS or IP cements exhibit slower strength gain than with Type I, II, or IL cements and mixes with Class F fly ash exhibit slower strength gain than with Class C fly ash.
 Development of a new maturity curve due to material source or proportion changes in a concrete mix may be waived by use of the validation procedure.
-Note: C-3WR and C-4WR mixes are similar enough that separate curves are not required.
-DME may allow C-WR curves to be utilized for C-3 or C-4 mixes.

 The following will require a new curve to be developed: